The Challenge

 I developed Rally with Allie — a 3D animated character who embodies empathy, confidence, and calm.

-Modeled after the real-life BEMA Director, Allie was designed to capture her professionalism and personality — her steady tone, reassuring mannerisms, and relatable presence on camera.
+Modeled after the real-life BEMA Director, Allie was designed to capture her professionalism and personality; her steady tone, reassuring mannerisms, and relatable presence on camera.
+The design blends realistic and anime-inspired features, giving Allie a style that feels authentic yet friendly, fun, and engaging.

 From her gestures to her speech patterns, every element was carefully developed to make her both trustworthy and human.